Meet Our JSD Candidates

 Thesis Advisor: Robert M. Lawless

 Thallyta Laryssa P.F.
-Cavoli is a JSD (Doctor of the Science of Law) Candidate at the University of Illinois Urbana-Champaign College of Law and a Graduate Assistant at the Lemann Center for Brazilian Studies and at the Center for Global Studies.
+Cavoli is a JSD (Doctor of the Science of Law) Candidate and a teaching assistant at the University of Illinois Urbana-Champaign College of Law.
+She has worked as a research assistant and as a graduate hourly previously at different university departments.

-Before joining the doctoral program, Thallyta was an intern at the Public Ministry of Labor of Rio de Janeiro and worked at Daniel Law IP Law Firm as an intern and, after being promoted, as a Legal Assistant.
-She received her BA in Law from the Pontifical Catholic University of Rio de Janeiro and her LLM (Master of Laws) in Justice, Democracy, and Legal Rights from the University of Illinois Urbana-Champaign College of Law.
-During her master’s program, she was the LLM Representative of the Education Law and Policy Society, a Street Law Inc. program member, and a volunteer at a food pantry in Urbana.
+Before joining the doctoral program, Thallyta received her LLM (Master of Laws) in Justice, Democracy, and Legal Rights from the University of Illinois Urbana-Champaign College of Law.
+During her master’s program, she was the LLM Representative of the Education Law and Policy Society, a Street Law Inc. program member, and a volunteer at a food pantry in Urbana, Illinois.
+She received her BA in Law from the Pontifical Catholic University of Rio de Janeiro (Brazil).

 Thallyta’s work delves into the critical need for creating a principle of poverty status, which should be used as a legal excuse in cases where individuals are denied access to certain rights due to not fulfilling all that the law requires of them because of poverty-related issues.
 By recognizing and applying this principle, She defends that it will be possible to address the consequences of poverty head-on and contribute to the fight to guarantee everyone equal access to the necessary resources.
 In the development of the research, the legal systems of various countries are being examined, including those in force in Brazil and the United States, to understand the impacts that recognizing and applying or not, the poverty status principle as a legal excuse can have on a population’s relation with the consequences of poverty.